-We entered into a fourth amended and restated shareholders agreement on December 28, 2016 with our shareholders, which consist of holders of our ordinary shares, series A preferred shares, series B preferred shares, series C preferred shares, series D preferred shares and series E preferred shares.
+We entered into a fourth amended and restated shareholders agreement on December 28, 2016 with our shareholders, which consist of holders of our ordinary shares, series A preferred shares, series B preferred shares, series B preferred shares.

 The shareholders agreement provides for certain shareholders rights.
 Except for the registration rights described below, all the shareholders' rights under the shareholders agreement automatically terminated upon completion of our initial public offering.